JAudisho/CSI_3660_Minecraft_Server/README.md

-Utilizing Google Cloud VM instances running Linux
+Utilizing Google Cloud VM instances running Linux for hosting a Minecraft server.

 Key features of our project: